 - Crude oil prices: softer prices would keep pressure on the commodity-linked loonie.

-The US labor prints matter more in the near term because they feed directly into the Fed pricing that is lifting the Dollar.
+The US labor prints matter more in the near term because they feed directly into the Fed pricing lifting the Dollar.
 A stronger jobs report would support the “higher-for-longer” narrative.
 A weaker one would challenge it.

 | Driver | Current signal from source material | Likely USD/CAD effect if it persists |